← Back

 Get it on Google Play

-It's my first rodeo into publishing Android apps as well, and €25 and a lot of verification steps later, it's live on Google Play. iOS is out of scope to avoid the €99/year Apple Developer fee for what is essentially a free app with no revenue model.
+It's my first rodeo into publishing Android apps, and €25 and a lot of verification steps later, it's live on Google Play. iOS is planned for later, after I've decided whether I want to pay €100 per year.

 In terms of audio, Pixabay had a bunch of royalty-free sounds that did the job pretty well.
 One exception was the standing fan noise.
 I couldn't find one that looped well and provided steady noise.
 They were all either low quality, or had annoying clicking noises.
 Turns out Opus is pretty good at sound generation and I ended up just generating one.
 I don't think I'd be able to differentiate between that and a real-life fan in a blind test.
 The Pixabay downloads all had different loudness levels so I normalized with ffmpeg, and also trimmed the start and finish slightly to make it loop more fluidly.